formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 * Change the Source attribute to **Cloud-only group display names**

 :::note
 Depending on your Azure subscription level, **Cloud-only group display names** may not be available.
-If this is the case, see the section [Setup Group ID mapping](/docs/tutorials/Identity%20Management/microsoft-entra-id#manual-group-claims-mapping-optional)
+If this is the case, see [Step 4: Optional: Map Manual Group Claims](#step-4-optional-map-manual-group-claims).
 :::

 Under the SAML Certificates, make note of the **App Federation Metadata Url**, as that will be needed in the next step.

-## Amazon Cognito
+## Step 3: Add the Identity Provider in Amazon Cognito

 Now, we will need to configure [Amazon Cognito](https://aws.amazon.com/pm/cognito) to connect to [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id).